-The St. Petersburg International Folk Fair Society, Inc., (SPIFFS), an organization with long-standing support from the city’s international community, has been charged with providing support and future expansion of St. Petersburg’s Sister Cities program.
-Those with an interest in the Sister Cities program and furthering cultural exchanges within St. Petersburg, including the Student Ambassador program, should contact SPIFFS at 727-552-1896.
+The St. Petersburg International Folk Fair Society, Inc. (SPIFFS), an organization with long-standing support from the city’s international community, has been charged with providing support and future expansion of St. Petersburg’s Sister Cities program.
+Those with an interest in the Sister Cities program and furthering cultural exchanges within St. Pete should contact SPIFFS at 727-552-1896.

 St. Pete has had a Sister City relationship with Takamatsu, Japan since 1961.
 The hope has always been to deepen mutual understanding and friendship between the United States and Japan through citizen-to-citizen contact and help to provide opportunities to study abroad and make dreams come true for the young people of Takamatsu.
 As part of its relationship, the City participates in a summer cultural exchange of Student Ambassadors with Takamatsu.

 Each year the City of St. Petersburg sponsors two to three local high school juniors to represent the city as goodwill ambassadors to our Sister City of over fifty years, Takamatsu.
 These students receive complimentary roundtrip airfare to Takamatsu and accommodations with a Japanese family (or families) for up to three weeks during the summer.
 Students participate in daily activities, visit landmarks, and share cultural experiences with Japanese host families.
 In return, visiting high school students from Takamatsu are placed with St. Pete host families for similar cultural learning experiences.

 Student Ambassador Program